-Student holds master's degree from an approved institution.
+Classification UN Student holds master's degree from an approved institution.
 The UN classification is used only for validating purposes.
+Non-candidate Status:

 Courses taken as a UN shall not apply for degree credit.
 Upon completion of successful validation, the department head and departmental screening committee shall review the work to determine the assignment of an appropriate classification.